KurtLemai/stokes-library-work/README.md

 OCLC Search Documentation

   This code can be run in a jupyter notebook. <br />
-  Create a file named "mmsid.txt" with each line being the mmsid of a catalog item. <br />
+  Create a file named "mmsid.txt" with each line being the mmsid of a catalog item and place it into the same folder as the .py program. <br />
   Run the program and it will print the mmsid and the OCLC number if it exists